Photo by me from my archive.

 For me right now, the meaning of life, I suppose, is a mix of being and becoming, it’s being present and open to evolving freely.

-The meaning of life is to go beyond what we know.
+The meaning of life, of being alive, seems to be to go beyond what we know.

 It’s experiencing what’s here now and to take that experience as something that opens us up for deeper levels of experiencing.